Get

 Final Thoughts

 Training a feral dog is possible, but it will require a specific approach.
 Building trust takes time, especially with feral dogs that may be afraid of humans.
 This fear can also make them more aggressive, so seeking help from an experienced professional (especially at the time of adoption) can help provide for everyone’s safety.
-Ensuring that your veterinary team can handle this case is also crucial.
+Ensuring that a veterinary team can handle this case is also crucial.
 But if you are willing to invest your time, energy, and sufficient financial resources into saving a feral dog, the rewards will be immeasurable.

 Featured Image Credit: Luca Nichetti, Shutterstock